 Inertia, the resistance of an object to any change in its state of motion, can be the death knell for a startup.
 Inertia makes people or organizations tend to do exactly what they’ve always done in terms of investment, technology, or process.
-That’s why the most effective sales people in these environments are the ones that are able to muster a high degree of conviction in their solution.
+That’s why the most effective salespeople in these environments are the ones that are able to muster a high degree of conviction in their solution.
 To challenge, educate, enlighten, support, and lead their customers to a new experience.

 While most people are generally risk-averse, the role of the startup organization is to help people understand the value of crossing a chasm and the responsibility for acting as an agent of change, usually falls to the sales team.
 For instance, they might challenge customers to move from an in-house technology model to the cloud.
 They might challenge job seekers to post their resumés online instead of mailing or faxing them to potential employers.
-Or, as in the case of social media, they might challenge people’s perception of the foundational behaviours they engage in online.
+Or, as in the case of social media, they might challenge people’s perception of the foundational behaviors they engage in online.

 These type of reps typically operate with more passion and conviction than most and are well-equipped to field objections and concerns.
-If you want to be a successful startup sale rep, cultivating a challenger mindset will help you execute with massive credibility and drive success!
+If you want to be a successful startup sale rep, cultivating a high-conviction, challenger mindset will help you execute with massive credibility and drive success!

 Early on at our last startup, Rypple, I connected with Mark Roberge, then the VP of Sales at Hubspot (and now author of one of my top sales reads).
 Having a business consisting largely of super-smart MIT grads, Mark’s perspective on the scientific approach they used to determine which characteristics correlated most consistently with top sales performance was amazing.
 Number one on their list: coachability.
 To this day I’ve found the importance placed on this trait to be extremely well-founded.